 Lighting and Heating

 You will need two types of lighting: UVB and heat lighting.
 UVB light is essential for many kinds of reptiles.
 The bulbs simulate the sun, allowing the dragons to produce Vitamin D3 which helps them metabolize the calcium they need to maintain health.
-Without UVB many reptile get Metabolic Bone Disease (MBD).
-We use special reptile florescent bulbs like the Reptisun 5.0 or the Reptisun 10.0.
+Without UVB many reptiles get Metabolic Bone Disease (MBD).
+We use unique reptile fluorescent bulbs like the Reptisun 5.0 or the Reptisun 10.0.
 They come in different lengths.
 The new Reptisun 10.0 is better in tall cages as it gives off more UVB.
 It is also useful with a screen lid, as the screen does block out some of the UVB light.
-These lights need to be within 12 inches (30 cm) of the basking spot and need to be replaced every 6 months because the amount of UVB diminishes.
+These lights need to be within 12 inches (30 cm) of the basking spot and need to be replaced every six months because the amount of UVB diminishes.

-For heating, you can use your standard household bulbs, reptile basking bulbs, or standard spot lights.
-If you need larger then 100 watts you can find 150 and 200 watts at home improvement stores.
-In a taller cage a spot light or basking bulb is best to make sure your basking spot is warm enough.
+For heating, you can use standard household bulbs, reptile basking bulbs, or standard spotlights.
+If you need larger than 100 watts you can find 150 and 200-watt bulbs at home improvement stores.
+In a taller cage, a spotlight or basking bulb is best to make sure your basking spot is warm enough.
 Standard light bulbs work well in cages that are low in height.
-Make sure the bulbs are over what will be your dragons basking spot.
-This should be at one end of the cage.
+Make sure the bulbs are over what will be your dragons basking spot, which should be at one end of the cage.
 This area needs to be between 100-110° F (38-43° C).
 Babies usually need a warmer spot than adults.
 Beardies need this heat to be able to digest their food.
-Use a thermometer in the cage to monitor temps or better yet, buy a non contact temp gun and use it to check your temps frequently.
+Use a thermometer in the cage to monitor temps or better yet, buy a non-contact temp gun and use it to check your temps frequently.

 The cooler side of the tank away from the basking site should be around 75-80° F (24-27° C).
 At night you should not need heating unless it goes below 65 degrees (18° C).
-Then you can use special night heat lights or undertank heater attached to a thermostat on low.
-Without the thermostat the undertank heater will be really hot.
+Then you can use special evening heat lights or under-tank heater attached to a thermostat on low.
+Without the thermostat, the under-tank heater will be really hot.
 Your lights should be on a cycle of about 10-14 hours on in the summer and 10-12 hours on in the winter.
 We prefer to keep them as close to what is happening where you are.
 You can regulate the lights with simple timers.

 Feeding Your Bearded Dragon

 Leafy greens must be offered daily.
 Mustard greens, collard greens, turnip greens, dandelions, escarole, chicory, and arugula can be staples in their diet.
 Lettuce does not have much nutritional value and should NOT make up their whole diet or even a large part.
 Romaine could be given occasionally if you can’t find the other greens.
 Spinach, kale, and swiss chard are both high in oxalic acids that bind calcium.
 They can be given, just not too frequently.
-Variety is a good idea though.
+Variety is a good idea, though.
 Remember, you don’t have to buy the whole huge bunch of greens.
-They will weigh whatever you separate out of a big bunch.
-This is a good way to get a big variety without buying too many greens.
+They will weigh whatever you separate out of a big bunch, which is a good way to get a wide variety without buying too many greens.

 Make sure you wash all the veggies to get any pesticides off.
 Remove large stems (like collard stems), and any rotten parts and then rip the greens into pieces about the size of your dragons head.
-We cut up all our greens at once and place them in a tupperware container lined with paper towels.
+We cut up all our greens at once and place them in a Tupperware container lined with paper towels.
 This should last about a week in the fridge.
-Before feeding make sure to rinse the greens you are going to give to your dragon that day if you haven’t done it before.
-Also wetting the greens before giving them to your dragon is a great way to get extra water into them.
+Rinse the greens you are going to give to your dragon that day if you haven’t done it before.
+Also wetting the greens before giving them to your dragon is an excellent way to get extra water into them.